Syllabus of the lecture course Practical basics of scientific work (B130P16)

 6 Scientific writing

-Link to the recording of the lecture, unfortunately somehow the recording ended after 30 min, I totally do not know why.
-For the homework 3, everything is explained, in case yhou need some assistance, please let me know by email.
+Our recording of the lecture somehow ended after 12 min, I learned that google meet does not allow longer recordings if there is just one participant, it ends it without warning, sorry for that.
+For the homework 3, everything is explained, in case you need some assistance, please let me know by email.

 Link for uploading your homeworks